Whenever the saying, ‘a prophet is never accepted in his hometown’ is mentioned, my ghostwriting services come to mind. ((Edited in April 2021)

 I learned the milestone process from Upwork and have onboarded non-Upwork clients there to aid in creating trust.

 Don’t panic if your client still finds it difficult to trust you; they just aren’t sure of the output to should expect.
 Instead, make the process easier by breaking the e-book ghostwriting process into 5 stages.

 Milestone 1: Creating the book outline.
-I will explain how to do this in the fourth point.
+Hold the thought, I will explain how to do this in the fourth point.